gitlabhq/gitlabhq/doc/development/writing_documentation.md

 ## Distinction between General Documentation and Technical Articles

+### General Documentation

+General documentation is categorized by _User_, _Admin_, and _Contributor_, and describe what that feature is, what it does, and its available settings.

+### Technical Articles

+Technical articles replace technical content that once lived in the [GitLab Blog](https://about.gitlab.com/blog/), where they got out-of-date and weren't easily found.

+They are topic-related documentation, written with an user-friendly approach and language, aim to provide the community with guidance on specific processes to achieve certain objectives.

+A technical article guides users and/or admins to achieve certain objectives (within guides and tutorials), or provide an overview of that particular topic or feature (within technical overviews).
+It can also describe the use, implementation, or integration of third-party tools with GitLab.

+They live under `doc/topics/topic-name/`, and can be searched per topic, within "Indexes per Topic" pages.
+The topics are listed on the main [Indexes per Topic](../topics/) page.

+#### Types of Technical Articles

+- **User guides**: technical content to guide regular users from point A to point B
+- **Admin guides**: technical content to guide administrators of GitLab instances from point A to point B
+- **Technical Overviews**: technical content describing features, solutions, and third-party integrations
+- **Tutorials**: technical content provided step-by-step on how to do things, or how to reach very specific objectives

+#### Special Format

 Every **Technical Article** contains, in the very beginning, a blockquote with the following information:

 - A reference to the **type of article** (user guide, admin guide, tech overview, tutorial)